acumberlander/ai-note-taking-app/README.md

-# Whispr - AI Note Taking App
+# WhisprNotes - AI Note Taking App

-Whispr is an AI-powered note-taking application with advanced features like semantic search, speech-to-text transcription, and AI-assisted note management.
+WhisprNotes is an AI-powered note-taking application with advanced features like semantic search, speech-to-text transcription, and AI-assisted note management.

 ## Features

-- **Speech-to-Text Notes**: Record voice memos and convert them to text
+### Traditional Note Management

+- **Create Notes**: Manually create notes with custom titles and content
+- **Read Notes**: View and browse all your saved notes
+- **Update Notes**: Edit existing notes to modify their content
+- **Delete Notes**: Remove individual notes when no longer needed

+### Semantic Note Management

+- **Semantic Create**: Generate new notes using natural language commands or voice input
-- **Semantic Search**: Find notes based on meaning, not just keywords
+- **Semantic Search**: Find notes based on meaning and context, not just keywords
-- **Intent Classification**: Use natural language to execute commands (search, create, delete)
+- **Semantic Update**: Modify notes by describing the changes you want to make
+- **Semantic Delete**: Remove notes by describing their content or topic

+### Additional Features

+- **Speech-to-Text**: Record voice memos and convert them to text notes
 - **AI-Generated Titles**: Automatically create relevant titles for your notes
-- **Semantic Delete**: Remove notes based on content similarity
 - **Voice Commands**: Control the application using natural speech
-- **Work in Progress**: Adding semantic editing and creation directly through the query feature
+- **Intent Classification**: System understands whether you want to search, create, or delete

+## AI Models Used

+- **GPT-4o**: Used for content generation, intent classification, and understanding natural language commands
+- **Whisper-1**: Powers the speech-to-text transcription functionality
+- **text-embedding-ada-002**: Creates vector embeddings for semantic search capabilities

 ## Tech Stack